castorini/pyserini/README.md

  1 doc2 0.25620
  2 doc3 0.23140
 ```

+You can also use the doc() method to fetch a document, but you need to specify the document ID with the prefix 'doc', like this: `doc = searcher.doc('doc2')` instead of `doc = searcher.doc('2')`, otherwise it will return None.

 If you want to perform a batch retrieval run (e.g., directly from the command line), organize all your queries in a tsv file, like [here](tests/resources/sample_queries.tsv).
 The format is simple: the first field is a query id, and the second field is the query itself.